RedPitaya/Documentation/appsFeatures/applications/playback&record/playback&record.rst

     * *Number of Cycles (NCYC)* - Number of Cycles/Periods in one burst/repetition (without any delay between them).
     * *Number of Repetitions (NOR)* - Number of repeated bursts (with delay between them).
 Each burst includes a number of repetitions without delay.
     * *Delay between repetitions (PERIOD)* - Delay between repetitions in microseconds (µs).
 The minimum value must be no less than ("Record buffer lenght" * NCYC + 1) µS.

+To change the settings, either edit the *config.ini* file in */opt/redpitaya/bin/* directly, or edit the *config.ini* file in the *record and play* directory and run the *setup.sh* script again.
+For the changes to take effect, *main.py* must be restarted (either by rebooting the Red Pitaya or by killing the process and starting it again).

 Example of "config.ini":